All Episodes

 All of a sudden, here in early January, we get one.

-I'm gonna connect the dots.
+I'm going to connect the dots.

-Your average conspiracy theorist would suggest are the Democrats behind this.
+Your average conspiracy theorist would suggest, are the Democrats behind this?

 Because Democrats, powerful Democrats, wished for this.